clydemcqueen/ardusub_surftrak/lua/README.md

 Each target change will appear in the message list.

-Everytime you switch modes the target is forgotten.
+Every time you switch modes the target is forgotten.

 The script will run several error checks:
 * If SCR_USER1 is missing or < 50 cm, then you'll see a message every 10s describing the problem